grgbr/cute/sphinx/cute-report.rst

 .. _del:

-When del_ is given as first argument, :program:`cute-junit.py` deletes the subtree which root node is specified by :option:`FULLNAME` from the :option:`DBPATH` file.
+When del_ is given as first argument, :program:`cute-report` deletes the subtree which root node is specified by :option:`FULLNAME` from the :option:`DBPATH` file.
 For example, running the command
-``cute-junit.py del testdb.xml root_suite::suite_0`` would lead to the following
+``cute-report del testdb.xml root_suite::suite_0`` would lead to the following situation::
-situation::

          «testdb.xml»